 It was not Frost, for on my FleshI felt Siroccos – crawl –Nor Fire – for just my marble feetCould keep a Chancel, cool –

 The speaker continues to wonder over her situation.
 She thinks for a moment that maybe it is “Frost.”
 Something might’ve happened to her body that has to do with the weather or a coldness of emotion.
 She immediately discounts this diagnosis as she can feel “Siroccos” on her skin.
 This is a reference to a warm, dry wind that blows from the northern parts of Africa and into Southern Europe.

 At the same time, she knows her problems do not stem from “Fire.”
 This is made clear through the coolness she feels in her “marble feet.”
 They could, she states, “keep a Chancel,” or seating arrangement meant to hold a certain delegation of the church, cool.

-In the third stanza the speaker catalogues everything she knows about herself, but is no closer to understanding what’s happening to her.
-Her life contains elements of the hot, cold, night and day.
+In the third stanza the speaker catalogs everything she knows about herself, but is no closer to understanding what’s happening to her.
+Her life contains elements of the hot, cold, night, and day.
 As well as life and death, of course.

 The best comparison she can make in her life is between her own body and a corpse.
 She has seen bodies set out and prepared for burial.
 When she did so, she realized that they reminded her of her own body and the aura she is living in.

 As if my life were shaven,And fitted to a frame,And could not breathe without a key,And ’twas like Midnight, some –